-If you own a cell phone, include it as part of your standard boating gear.
+If you own a mobile telephone, include it as part of your standard boating gear.
 Keep a list of appropriate phone numbers on board.

 - Use it to call 911 or another water rescue authority in your area.

-- Cell phones may be useful for contacting local law enforcement agencies.
+- Mobile telephones may be useful for contacting local law enforcement agencies.
 However, they have serious limitations and should not be used as a substitute for a VHF radio.